-If you are looking for a high-end look in your bamboo lampshade, you should consider wrapping the entire metal frame in a natural material.
+If you want a high-end look in your bamboo lampshade, you should consider wrapping the entire metal frame in a natural material.
 We believe there are many advantages to wrapping your metal frame, but one of the main advantages is that you can not see any of the metal.

 Secure the Bamboo Onto the Metal Frame

-Once your metal frame is completed, you are ready to place bamboo strips on to the frame.
+Once your metal frame is completed, you can place bamboo strips onto the frame.
 This step requires that you have some skills to weave the bamboo onto the frame.

-The reasons this step requires a high level of skill is so that once the bamboo is secured it will not come off the frame.
-It also takes a high level of skill to be able to wrap the bamboo evenly and neatly so the frame.
+This step requires a high level of skill because once the bamboo is secured, it will not come off the frame.
+It also takes high skill to wrap the bamboo evenly and neatly so the frame.

-Because this is what most people will see, securing the bamboo strips onto the frame is one of the most important and difficult steps of the entire process.
-Most of our weavers have been weaving with bamboo for most of their lives, so they have the skills needed to weave the bamboo onto the frame properly.
+Because this is what most people will see, securing the bamboo strips onto the frame is one of the process’s most essential and challenging steps.
+Our weavers have been weaving with bamboo for most of their lives, so they have the skills to weave it onto the frame properly.

 Spray the Color On the Bamboo Lampshade